With schools remaining closed for months, districts expand remote teaching plans

 “As far as curriculum delivery goes, it will be new material from the teacher to the assigned class, as you would expect in a typical face to face situation," he continued.
 “Students will have one on one access to the teacher.
 We are not attempting to replicate the classroom, but rather use this time as a way to create an engaging online learning experience for our students that will last long after we have returned to our physical spaces.”

 “We are currently continuing our distance learning program and packet-based learning materials for homes that have connectivity concerns.
-We met this morning to continue to evaluate areas for improvement to best meet the needs of our students during this unprecedented time,” WCS Superintendent Marc Whichard told WECT Monday.
+We met this morning to continue to evaluate areas for improvement to best meet the needs of our students during this unprecedented time,” WCS Superintendent Marc Whichard said Monday.

+Brunswick County Schools is also making plans, but is not currently requiring student participation.

-“Teachers and Administrators are creating distance learning plans and looking for/sharing best practices right now as well as already connecting online with many students each day to keep their minds engaged," Brunswick County Schools Spokesman Daniel Seamans told WECT.
+“Teachers and Administrators are creating distance learning plans and looking for/sharing best practices right now as well as already connecting online with many students each day to keep their minds engaged," said Brunswick County Schools Spokesman Daniel Seamans.
 “There is currently no mandate for remote/distance learning from NCDPI [North Carolina Department of Public Instruction], but we will be prepared and make continued adjustments should that time come.”

 “Right now, we’re following the guidance of NCDPI and using this time to organize so that if/when there is additional guidance issued, we’ll be ready," he continued.
 “BCS Teachers have been very active with their students for the past week in online teachings for engagement but it is not a requirement for students to take part at this point.”